gendall/terraform-google-service-account-vault/README.md

-# Google Service Account IAM Key
+# Google Service Account Vault

 A Terraform module that will create a Google Cloud Platform Service Account with the specified IAM roles applied.
-The module will also export a service account key and token.
+The module will also:

+* export a service account key and store it at the specified [Vault](https://www.vaultproject.io/) path
+* create a [Vault GCP Roleset](https://www.vaultproject.io/docs/secrets/gcp/index.html) that can be used to fetch a service account token at the specified [Vault](https://www.vaultproject.io/) path

 ## Usage